 \subsubsection{Datasets Structure}

-Our dataset inherent the dataset from \lb{} \cite{liu2024libero}, maintaining all the attributes and data.
-Additionally, we add \textit{demo description} to each demonstration to achieve task unawareness and \textit{augmented description} to augment language description during training (See Figure~\ref{fig: data structure}).
-Unlike the dataset from \lb{}, which groups demonstrations together under one specific task, our dataset wrap all demonstrations with random order to eliminate the task boundary.
+Our dataset inherent the dataset from LIBERO \citet{liu2024libero}, maintaining all the attributes and data.
+Additionally, we add \textit{demo description} to each demonstration to blur task boundary and augment language description during training (See Figure~\ref{fig:data structure}).
+Unlike the dataset from LIBERO, which groups demonstrations together under one specific task, our dataset wrap all demonstrations with random order to eliminate the task boundary.